miheerghimire-wq/MiheerGhimire-COIT12206-2026T1-Portfolio/week4/Week04.md

 - FRRouting (FRR)
 - GitHub

-## Repository Structure
-- `Week-4/` – Task 1 and Task 2 files, screenshots, and explanation

 ---

-# Task 1 – View Routing Tables
+# Task-1 – View Routing Tables:

-## Objective
+## Objective of this project:

-This task demonstrates how to configure a small routed network using Linux hosts and a Linux router, enable forwarding on the router, view routing tables, and verify connectivity between two subnets.
+This task 1 illustrates how to set up a small routed network with Linux hosts and a Linux router, to enable forwarding on the router, to look at routing tables and verify connectivity between two subnets.

 ## Network Topology
 The network contains:
-- Host1 and Host2 on subnet `10.10.1.XY/24`
+- Host 1  and Host 2 on subnet `10.10.1.XY/24`
-- Host3 on subnet `10.10.2.XY/24`
+- Host 3 on subnet `10.10.2.XY/24`
-- Router connecting both subnets
+- Router connecting between two subnets.
-- One switch connecting Host1, Host2, and the router interface on subnet A
+- A single switch connecting Host1, Host2, and the router interface in subnet A.

 ![Project Create](name.png)
 ![Task 1 Topology](outface.png)

-## IP Addressing Used
+## IP Addressing Used in this project :

 | Device | Interface | IP Address | Netmask | Gateway |
 |---|---|---:|---:|---:|